fcerbell/fcerbell.github.io/_posts/en/2021-05-22-Debian113Server000Serverinstallationintro-en.md

 ---
 uid: Debian113Server000Serverinstallationintro
 title: Debian11, Server, Server installation intro
 description: Despite Debian is the best distribution ever to run a server, It needs to be upgraded from time to time to switch to better technologies.
 I'm about to migrate my 8 years old server from Debian 7 technologies to Debian 11 technologies, to use better firewall protections, to use prometheus/grafana instead of munin,...
-Here is a list of the common base installation procedures which are executed on all my servers (security, monitoring, ....).
+Here is a list of the common base installation procedures which are executed on all my servers (security, monitoring, ....) and which I'll describe in the next posts.
 category: Computers
 tags: [ Debian11 Server, GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, Introduction, Base, Generic ]
 ---
 Despite Debian is the best distribution ever to run a server, It needs to be upgraded from time to time to switch to better technologies.
 I'm about to migrate my 8 years old server from Debian 7 technologies to Debian 11 technologies, to use better firewall protections, to use prometheus/grafana instead of munin,...
-Here is a list of the common base installation procedures which are executed on all my servers (security, monitoring, ....).
+Here is a list of the common base installation procedures which are executed on all my servers (security, monitoring, ....) and which I'll describe in the next posts.

 * TOC
 {:toc}